 FACTS: Influenza (flu) is a serious disease of the nose, throat, and lungs, and it can lead to pneumonia.
-Each year about 200,000 people in the U.S. are hospitalized and about 36,000 people die because of the flu.
+Each year between 150,000 and 700,000 people in the U.S. are hospitalized, and between 12,000 and 56,000 people die because of the flu.
 Most who die are 65 years and older.
 But small children less than 2 years old are as likely as those over 65 to have to go to the hospital because of the flu.

 MYTH: "The flu shot can cause the flu."

 FACTS: The flu shot cannot cause the flu.
 Some people get a little soreness or redness where they get the shot.
 It goes away in a day or two.
 Serious problems from the flu shot are very rare.

 MYTH: "The flu shot does not work."

 FACTS: Most of the time the flu shot will prevent the flu.
 In scientific studies, the effectiveness of the flu shot has ranged from 70 to 90 percent when there is a good match between circulating viruses and those in the vaccine.
 Getting the vaccine is your best protection against this disease.